risk-first/website/Complexity-Risk.md

 ## Kitchen Analogy

 It’s often hard to make the case for minimising [Technical Debt](Complexity-Risk#technical-debt): it often feels that there are more important priorities, especially when technical debt can be “swept under the carpet” and forgotten about until later.
-(See [Discounting The Future](Evaluating-Risk#discounting-the-future-to-zero).)
+(See [Discounting](Evaluating-Risk#discounting-the-future-to-zero).)

 One helpful analogy I have found is to imagine your code-base is a kitchen.
 After preparing a meal (i.e. delivering the first implementation), _you need to tidy up the kitchen_.
 This is just something everyone does as a matter of _basic sanitation_. <!-- tweet-end -->